brooksandrew/postman_problems/README.rst

 .. image:: ./postman_problems/examples/star/output/cpp_graph_req.svg

-``cpp_graph_opt.svg``: If recognize the optional edges, and apply the the CPP again (where the optional edges are treated as required edges), we get a slightly better solution:
+``cpp_graph_opt.svg``: If we recognize the optional edges, and apply the the CPP again (where the optional edges are treated as required edges), we get a slightly better solution:

 .. image:: ./postman_problems/examples/star/output/cpp_graph_opt.svg